-Fluffy, flavorful Baked Strawberry Donuts made with REAL strawberries and topped with a lemon glaze.
-These Strawberry donuts are completely Gluten-free & Vegan.
-They are made with natural sweeteners, maple syrup, and coconut sugar, so you can enjoy a healthy-ish dessert.
+Fluffy, flavorful Baked Strawberry Donuts are made with REAL strawberries and topped with a lemon glaze for a gluten-free and vegan treat.
+They are made with natural sweeteners so you can enjoy a healthy-ish dessert!

 It’s full-on strawberry season in southern California right now.
 That means big, juicy, ripe strawberries that are red all the way through and leave trickles of strawberry juice on your chin with every bite!
 I absolutely LOVE strawberries whether it is on an acai bowl, in a smoothie, or in this case in a donut!

 These donuts were so fun and take less than 30 minutes to make!
 Since they are completely gluten-free and vegan, I had to do a bit of experimenting to get the perfect fluffy finish.
-Luckily, it only took a couple of tries, and here is the perfect recipe!
+Luckily, it only took a couple of tries, and now I have the perfect recipe!

 Before I jump right in, I want to first share the necessary equipment you’ll need to make these donuts.
 It isn’t much, but without these items making the donuts will be quite challenging.